-Current and emerging technologies are enabling learning and teaching to happen in new and increasingly personalised ways.
+Current and emerging technologies are enabling teaching and learning to happen in new ways.
 Reflecting 21st Century education themes of inquiry and collaboration they facilitate idea sharing and learning, offering new ways to engage learners in an increasing digital learning landscape.

 How technology enables teachers and librarians to re-imagine the education landscape.